 Yes, the Centre for European Policy Studies (CEPS) is conducting three independent studies for DG DIGIT of the European Commission to support the evaluations of the ISA² programme and the EIF, as well as the impact assessment.
 The studies have the following objectives:

 - Evaluating the implementation of the ISA² programme, now public here,

 - Evaluating the implementation of the EIF by assessing the set of non-binding rules put forward in the EIF and focusing on five evaluation criteria: effectiveness, efficiency, relevance, coherence and EU added value; and

 - Defining policy options for a new interoperability strategy and assessing their impacts on specific stakeholder groups and on the functioning of the Single Market.

 Yes!
 Interoperability is about working together towards a common goal.
 We believe that the future policy should be co-created with the stakeholders.

-A number of consultation activities will be carried out, in line with the Commission’s Better Regulation agenda.
-These activities will include:
+A number of consultation activities were carried out, in line with the Commission’s Better Regulation agenda.
+These activities included:

 - several workshops,